SmandeP/bib/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `enoxd` for your own use.
+You can ignore this section if you are building `nodexd` for your own use.

-enoxd/enox-cli binaries are not included in the enox-Qt.app bundle.
+nodexd/nodex-cli binaries are not included in the nodex-Qt.app bundle.

-If you are building `enoxd` or `enox-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `nodexd` or `nodex-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: